danielle-askew/COVID19Project/README.md

 * The database is then connected to the Machine Learning model that has been created using `Jupyter Notebook`
 * The presentation will be displayed via ``, as well as, an interactive webpage hosted by `GitHub Pages` using `HTML`, `CSS` and `Javascript`

 Additionally, the database meets all of the criteria requested for this unit's deliverables.
-This includes:

 ## Machine Learning Model ##

 In this machine learning analysis, we look to explore the relationship of vaccination rate and poplulation density by County in Colorado.

-**ML Goal:** Explore the relationship of COVID Vaccinations and Population Density’s Impact on Infection Rates
+**ML Goal:** Explore the relationship of COVID Vaccinations and Population Density’s Impact on Infection Rates.

 **Implications:**  We hope that by finding key variables that contribute to whether an area is likely or unlikely to experience an elevated COVID 19 infection rate by comparing  demographics to geographic data such as average percentage of completed vacctions and two week outbreaks that we can define infection trends ahead of time.